Further afield

 Shetland Dive Charters

 Charters run from Sunday to Friday to fit in with the ferries from Aberdeen (arrive 7am Sunday morning, depart 5pm Friday evening).
-If you require extra nights aboard please contact us prior to arrival.

 Dive sites around Mousa, Whalsay, Fetlar, Out Skerries, Yell and Unst